gwendall/tokenraiser/README.md

 TokenRaiser is an open-source project designed to create a fundraising page through tokens.
 This encompasses direct token donations and NFT mints.
 The project is an opensource & modular version of the website [savenovo.com](https://savenovo.com).

-You can view a live demo on [tokenraiser.vercel.app](https://tokenraiser.vercel.app/).
+You can view a live demo on [tokenraiser.xyz](https://tokenraiser.xyz).

+## How it works

+TokenRaiser is a page allowing you to track the ETH balance of various wallets & contracts and compare them to a target funding goal, to show the funding progress relative to a given deadline.
+It allows to gather multiple parallel initiatives towards a common goal, and to create a sense of unity & emergency towards a cause.

-## How to Use TokenRaiser
+## How to use it
 1. 🍴 **Fork it**: Begin by forking this repository to create your rendition.

 2. 🔧 **Tweak it**: Modify the parameters in the `src/data.ts` file to suit your fundraiser's specifics.